kibook/s1kd-tools/EXAMPLE.md

 ### Quality assurance verification

 In contrast to the first three points, which can be verified automatically, the last point is generally not an automatic process, and involves quality assurance testing by a human.
-That a data module has been first and second QA tested can be indicated with the s1kd-upissue tool:
+That a data module has been first or second QA tested can be indicated with the s1kd-upissue tool:

     $ s1kd-upissue -1 tabtop -2 ttandoo ...